 It is important to talk a bit more about the average SAT scores of some of the most prestigious Ivy League colleges in the world and here is a list of them.

 |School||SAT Middle 50% score||Acceptance Rate|

-COVID-19 has influenced all the different spheres of our lives and education is one of those sectors that suffered the most during the lockdown period.
-Therefore, on account of the disruptions caused by the COVID-19 pandemic, some of the most highly selective programs do not require the students to submit their test/ SAT scores.
+COVID-19 has influenced all the different spheres of our lives, and education is one of those sectors that suffered the most during the lockdown period.
+Therefore, on account of the disruptions caused by the COVID-19 pandemic, some of the most highly selective programs do not require students to submit their test/ SAT scores.
 It is to be noted that all the Ivy League universities will continue to abide by their test-optional policies for the application cycle of 2022-2023.
 Now, as the SAT scores are not being given much importance, the students should compare their scores with the average SAT scores and conclude whether or not their results will be an asset or obstacle.

 To be precise, one should submit their score to test-optional schools and if it exceeds the median score, it would not be a problem for them to get into the Ivy League.